 Image courtesy of Deschutes Brewery

-Take one look at the iconic image of a hop being squeezed on the Deschutes’ Fresh Squeezed can and you’ll have an excellent idea of this beer.
+Take one look at the iconic image of a hop being squeezed on the Deschutes’ Fresh Squeezed can, and you’ll have an excellent idea of this beer.

-As the brewery writes in its Untappd description, “This mouth wateringly delicious IPA gets its flavor from a heavy helping of Citra and Mosaic hops.
+As the brewery writes in its Untappd description, “This mouth-wateringly delicious IPA gets its flavor from a heavy helping of Citra and Mosaic hops.
 Don’t worry, no fruit was harmed in the making of this beer.”

-But some hops may have been. ::winky face::
+But some hops may have been. 😉

 Read More